Tetsu Ikuzawa: 1963-1966

 Ikuzawa switched from motorcycles to cars, beginning with the inaugural Japanese Grand Prix sports and touring car race meeting at Suzuka in May 1963.
 He signed a works driver contract with the Prince Motor Company, and entered the Grand Prix in the new Skyline Sport Coupe.

 The second Japanese Grand Prix was held at Suzuka in 1964.
 This time, Ikuzawa took part in three races for Prince.
 One of those races was the GT-II sports car race, held on 3 May.
-Ikuzawa was in a special model of the Prince Skyline, the GTS54, which had a longer nose and the stright-six engine from the Gloria.
+Ikuzawa was in a special model of the Prince Skyline, the GTS54, which had a longer nose and the straight-six engine from the Gloria.
 Sokichi Shikiba led the first six laps of the race in his mid-engined Porsche 904.
 But on the seventh lap, Ikuzawa overtook Shikiba before the Hairpin curve.
-Ikuzawa would lead one lap, before eventually finishing third behind Shikiba and Prince team mate Yoshikazu Sunako.
+Ikuzawa would lead one lap, before eventually finishing third behind Shikiba and Prince teammate Yoshikazu Sunako.
 This race is commonly referred to as the "beginning of the Skyline racing legend".
 Later that afternoon, Ikuzawa won the T-V touring car race in a more conventional Skyline 1500, coming back from as low as 20th place on the opening lap to win the race.

 In 1965, Ikuzawa raced in the All-Japan Car Club Championship at Funabashi Circuit, driving his personal Honda S600.
 He finished second in the GT-I sports car race to the Toyota Sports 800 of close friend Tojiro Ukiya.
 This was Ukiya's last victory before he was killed in a private testing accident at Suzuka just one month later.

 The Japanese Grand Prix moved to the new Fuji Speedway in 1966, and the event was reformatted from a series of short sprint races into a single long-distance main event.
 Ikuzawa drove one of Prince's four new mid-engined R380 sports prototypes.
 He retired from the race due to a gearbox failure, while Sunako went on to win the 60 lap main event.
 After the Grand Prix, Ikuzawa resigned from Prince as a works driver to pursue a career racing overseas as an independent driver.